 A person with a disability can only have a certain amount of money in their name to qualify financially for the essential services they receive through means-tested government benefit programs such as Medicaid and Supplemental Security Income (SSI).
 This can make it challenging for people with disabilities to save money to plan for future needs and uncovered medical expenses.

-A special needs trust (SNT) is designed to help people with disabilities by sheltering excess assets (income and resources) so that they can qualify and maintain their eligiblity for services while providing the financial means to improve their quality of life.
+A special needs trust (SNT) is designed to help people with disabilities by sheltering excess assets and monthly income so that they can qualify and maintain their financial eligibility for services while providing the financial means to improve their quality of life.

 A special needs trust can help people with disabilities and their families: